Using Terraform to deploy Flink App or Statement¶

 There are two approaches to manage Confluent Platform Kafka cluster in the same Terraform workspace:

-- Manage multiple clusters
+- Manage multiple Kafka clusters

-- Manage a single Kafka cluster
+- Manage a single cluster

 Pre-requisites¶

-- If not done create Confluent Cloud API key with secret for your user or for a service account (See confluent.cloud/settings/api-keys).
+- If not done already, create Confluent Cloud API key with secret for your user or for a service account (See confluent.cloud/settings/api-keys).
 Your user needs

-role.
+OrganizationAdminrole to create those keys.
 For production do not use, user keys but prefer service account keys. -

 If not already done create a service account for terraform runner.
 Assign the OrganizationAdmin role to this service account by following this guide.